The cost of pilot training is distinguished. It is not unknown. Seeing the pricey course fee blows many people.

 This question may seem weird in this article.
 Yet I want to answer the question.

-The question seemed relevant to the topic of this article as I am explaining about expensive flight training fees.
+The question seemed relevant to the topic of this article as I am explaining expensive flight training fees.

 From the rare sight of a pilot training package, it might seem obvious that only rich people can choose to become a pilot.

 It is a privilege to have money, not just to become a pilot for anything applicable.

 But does that mean only rich people have the luxury?

 The answer is no. I know a few pilots that are not from wealthy families, and their parents couldn’t afford to pay for their flight training.

 However, it did not stop them from pursuing their dream.

 A poor person can work harder and save money to become a pilot with enough determination, plans, and goals.

 There are student loans that can aid someone in reaching for the sky.